DirewolfTechnology/Power-Off/README.md

-# Power-Off
-This program will allow you to set up a designated time for your computer to shut off.
+This program will allow you to set up designated shutoff times for your computer.
+New features coming later.
+This is a highly WIP program, so please, use it knowing that it may seriously mess up your computer